Chesster14/Professional-README/README.md

 ## Information
   Welcome to the professional README generator.
+  Using This Professional README generator will provide you with a fantastic README to start you off on your next project.

 ## Installation
-Go to your Terminal/command line.
+Git clone <URL> & npm i

 ## Usage
-Usage notes go here
+Open Source

 ## Contributing
-contributing notes go here
+  Tod Winchester is/are the contributors to this project.
+  This project currently doesn't accept contributors from other developers.

 ## Tests
-Test notes go here
+Manual Testing

 ## Questions
   Please reach me at tod.winchester@gmail.com for any questions related to the project.